Newlyweds helicopter crash: Who were the victims

 Bailee Ackerman, 23, was a senior at Sam Houston State University studying agriculture communication.

-Gerald Green, 76, was a captain in the Army and fought in Vietnam.
+Gerald Douglas Lawrence, 76, was a captain in the Army and fought in Vietnam.

 The father of five, including two stepdaughters, was recently married in April.
 He was described as a lively man who was very active, smart and funny.